Precise neural network computation with imprecise analog devices: Abstract

 \section{Abstract}

-There is an urgent need for compact, fast, and power-efficient hardware implementations of state-of-the-art artificial intelligence.
-Here we propose a power-efficient approach for real-time inference, in which deep neural networks (DNNs) are implemented through low-power analog circuits.
-Although analog implementations can be extremely compact, they have been largely supplanted by digital designs, partly because of device mismatch effects due to fabrication.
-We propose a framework that exploits the power of Deep Learning to compensate for this mismatch by incorporating the measured variations of the devices as constraints in the DNN training process.
-This eliminates the use of mismatch minimization strategies such as the use of very large transistors, and allows circuit complexity and power-consumption to be reduced to a minimum.
-Our results, based on large-scale simulations as well as a prototype VLSI chip implementation indicate at least a 3-fold improvement of processing efficiency over current digital implementations.
+The operations used for neural network computation map favorably onto simple analog circuits, which outshine their digital counterparts in terms of compactness and efficiency.
+Nevertheless, such implementations have been largely supplanted by digital designs, partly because of device mismatch effects due to material and fabrication imperfections.
+We propose a framework that exploits the power of deep learning to compensate for this mismatch by incorporating the measured device variations as constraints in the neural network training process.
+This eliminates the need for mismatch minimization strategies and allows circuit complexity and power-consumption to be reduced to a minimum.
+Our results, based on large-scale simulations as well as a prototype VLSI chip implementation indicate a processing efficiency comparable to current state-of-art digital implementations.
+This method is suitable for future technology based on nanodevices with large variability, such as memristive arrays.